Eremin letter

-The Eremin letter was a letter allegedly written by Colonel A. M Eryomin, a high-ranking member of the Okhrana, the secret police of the Russian Empire.
+The Eremin letter was a letter allegedly written by Colonel A. M. Eryomin (А. М. Ерёмин), a high-ranking member of the Okhrana, the secret police of the Russian Empire.

 Contents

 The letter said that Joseph Stalin after being administratively exiled to the Turukhansky District, because of having been arrested in 1906, gave valuable intelligence information to the head of the Tiflis Provincial Directorate.
 In 1908, the head of the Baku Security Department received a number of information from Stalin, and then, upon Stalin’s arrival in St. Petersburg, Stalin became an agent of the St. Petersburg Security Department, and started providing information to the Tsar's police.
 It also said that when Stalin was elected to the Central committee of the Bolshevik party in 1910, he completely ceased to cooperate with the Okhrana.
 The claim that Stalin worked for the Okhrana has been made multiple times, but the Eremin letter is the only document that corroborates it.
 The wider subject of his alleged collaboration with the Okhrana police still remains a debated issue among historians.